nci/scores/README.md

 One-line intro: xarray based verification scores and tools that can scale with Dask if needed.
 Pandas supported where possible.
 Why use it: trusted implementations, novel metrics, performance, one-stop-shop.

+A complete list of the Metrics, Statistical Techniques and Data Processing Tools Included in scores is [available here](https://scores.readthedocs.io/en/develop/included.html).

 A Selection of the Metrics and Tools included in `scores`:

 | continuous                      | probability | categorical      | statistical tests |